CodosaurusLLC/CodosaurusLLC.github.io/development.md

 - I often [speak](speaking) at conferences,
 so there will be weeks when I will not be available, sometimes multiple in a row.&nbsp;
-However, I will inform you well in advance.
+However, I will inform you well in advance, and retainers will be adjusted accordingly.&nbsp;

 - **I am _not_ open to
 relocation,